Thursday, March 09, 2023

 Lidiia Koval (right) and Anna Adams (left)

-The event was also an opportunity to get acquainted with the small Ukranian community in the Philippines.
+The event was also an opportunity to get acquainted with the small Ukrainian community in the Philippines.
 Although far away from their homeland, they remain defiant and firmly believe that they will end up victorious in this war.

 Since the war began, there has been a movement to make people aware that Ukraine and its people are separate and distinct from Russia.
-The drive to de-Russify Ukranian art and culture has brought some surprising discoveries.
+The drive to de-Russify Ukrainian art and culture has brought some surprising discoveries.

 No comments: